BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: Symplectic gauge group

 In section \ref{section: Z2 quotient} we looked at projecting from the $U(N)$ theory into the $SO(N)$ theory in the half-BPS sector by replacing the generic matrix $X$ with an anti-symmetric one.
 We now study the equivalent in the $Sp(N)$ setting.
 This replaces the generic $X$ with one satisfying \eqref{symplectic matrix condition}.
 This implies

 where we have used $\Omega^2 = -1$.
 So, just as in the $SO(N)$ case, the odd order single traces vanish while the even ones remain unchanged.

 Applying the same logic to the quarter-BPS case, we again find the $Sp(N)$ relations between traces are the same as those for $SO(N)$.
-For a trace with periodicity $k$ and aperiodic matrix word $W$, we have
+For a trace with $k$ periods and aperiodic matrix word $W$, we have

 As claimed, this is identical to \eqref{relation between traces from antisymmetry}.

 Returning to the half-BPS sector, \eqref{symplectic odd traces vanish} means the symplectic quotient of a half-BPS $U(N)$ operator (defined in \eqref{U(N) half-BPS operators}) vanishes if $n$ odd, and if $n$ even we have